ARCANEDEV/LogViewer/README.md

 ## Features

+  - A great Log viewer API.
+  - Ready to use (Views, Routes, controllers &hellip; Out of the box) [Note: No need to publish assets]
   - View, paginate, filter, download and delete logs.
   - Generate logs menu/tree (With localized levels).
   - Grouped logs by dates and levels.